wcDogg/windows/windows-11-pro-openSSH.md

 Logging into remote services with a username & password is vulnerable to eavesdropping, connection hijacking, brute force, and other attacks.

 OpenSSH uses the SSH protocol for remote login.
-It uses key pairs for authenticantion and to encrypt all traffic between client and server.
+It uses key pairs for authentication and to encrypt all traffic between client and server.
 Built-in SSH has always been a Linux thing.
 Windows 10 and higher also supports OpenSSH.
 Git and other popular services support & recommend SSH.

 ## Scenario

-Microsoft refences are listed below.
+Microsoft references are listed below.
 This is the first time I'm setting up SSH and I was happy to discover that the steps are easy to follow.
 Everything worked for me with one small exception that's noted.
 What follows are the scenario-specific steps that I took.

 Most relevant is that I am the only user on my machine and that I'm an admin user.
 It doesn't matter that I have a [local account](windows-11-pro-local-account.md) vs a Microsoft account.